noahehall/nim/README.md

 ### quickies

 - [check how getTime handles os checks](https://github.com/nim-lang/Nim/blob/version-1-6/lib/pure/times.nim#L897)
-- may need to rethink the limited use of runnableExamples
+- rethink using runnableExamples as docgen doesnt surface proc invocations with doc comments
-  - proc invocations dont show up in docs
+  - runnableExamples are doconly and dont execute when compiled thus conflict with the goal of this repo, but having useful generated docs is just as important
-  - however runnableExamples are doconly and dont execute when compiled
+    - need to resolve this before we rework the examples
 - [skipped most of the section on cross compilation](https://nim-lang.org/docs/nimc.html#crossminuscompilation-for-windows)
 - [checkout status opensource theyve already built bunch of things you'll need for nirv](https://github.com/status-im)